-120 Sovacool et al (n 16) 5.
+Sovacool et al (n 16) 5.

-Regulation to the proposed netback method.
+reform of its prescribed RPM method as per regulation 20 of the PRRTA Regulation to the proposed netback method.
 We draw on the case study of the Dutch experience for comparison.

 The 1960s commencement of gas production in the Netherlands enabled the availability of this resource domestically.
 This decade saw the government determine the gas price by regulation, where the gas price was based on the price of alternative fuels, enabling the State to reap supranormal profits.
-Equally for Australia, from 1969 gas became available for domestic consumption and prices were affordable.121
+Equally for Australia, from 1969 gas became available for domestic consumption and prices were affordable.

 With the oil crisis of the 1970s, Dutch politics took precedence.
 Energy security arising from concerns about supply shortages and intergenerational equity saw the Netherlands cut and preserve its gas production.
 The policy practicalities looked to sustainability of supply and led to capping Groningen field production levels over 10-year timeframes.
-In Australia, generally federal royalties were replaced by the PRRTA Act under the principle of encouraging investment in petroleum exploration and development by delaying taxation, 122 and to facilitate energy security in the wake of the oil crisis.
-123 Environmental concerns about greenhouse gas emissions were not a global issue at that time.
-124
+In Australia, generally federal royalties were replaced by the PRRTA Act under the principle of encouraging investment in petroleum exploration and development by delaying taxation, and to facilitate energy security in the wake of the oil crisis.
+Environmental concerns about greenhouse gas emissions were not a global issue at that time.